States trashing troves of masks and pandemic gear as huge, costly stockpiles linger and expire

 Many states are keeping at least a portion, and sometimes all, of their remaining protective gear.
 Some even plan to update their stockpiles.

 But others say the vagaries of the pandemic and the PPE supply left no choice but to acquire the items, and now to throw them out, however reluctantly.
-Expiration dates are set to ensure the protection works as intended, and the Federal Emergency Management Agency has set the fair market value of expired supplies at zero dollars.
+Expiration dates are set because materials can degrade and might not work as intended.
+The Federal Emergency Management Agency has set the fair market value of expired supplies at zero dollars.

 “Anytime you’re involved in a situation where you’re recalling how difficult it was to get something in the first place, and then having to watch that go or not be used in the way it was intended to be used, certainly, there’s some frustration in that,” said Louis Eubank, who runs the South Carolina health department’s COVID-19 coordination office.
 The state has discarded over 650,000 expired masks.